tabreeksomani/PixelVault/README.md

 - Image recognition: Utilize machine learning to automatically tag and categorize photos based on their content, making it easier for users to search for and discover specific types of photos.

+- Photo Collections: Provide support for multiple photos at a time and store albums for each user

 - Advanced privacy settings: Expand on the app's existing privacy settings by allowing users to set permissions for